China Manned Space Program: Phase 2: Space laboratory

 To further enhance China's human spaceflight capabilities and make preparation for the construction of future space station, China launched the second phase of the Second Step, which consisted of four space laboratory missions.

 In June 2016, China conducted the maiden flight of Long March 7, a new generation medium-lift launch vehicle with higher payload capability to low Earth orbit, from the newly built Wenchang Space Launch Site located in the coastal Hainan Province.

-In September 2016, Tiangong 2 was launched into the orbit.
+In September 2016, Tiangong 2 was launched into orbit.
 It was a space laboratory with more advanced functions and equipment than Tiangong 1.
 A month later, Shenzhou 11 was launched and docked with Tiangong 2.
-Two astronauts, Jing Haipeng and Chen Dong entered Tiangong 2 and stationed for about 30 days, breaking China's record of longest human spaceflight mission while verifying the viability of astronauts' medium-term stay in space.
+Two astronauts, Jing Haipeng and Chen Dong entered Tiangong 2 and were stationed for about 30 days, breaking China's record for the longest human spaceflight mission while verifying the viability of astronauts' medium-term stay in space.

 In April 2017, China's first cargo spacecraft, Tianzhou 1 docked with Tiangong 2 and completed multiple in-orbit propellant refueling tests, which marked the successful completion of the Second Step of CMS.

 Third Step

-On 5 May 2020, China successfully launched the maiden flight of Long March 5B, whose payload capability is greater than 22000 kg, allowing China to put a large space station module into low Earth orbit.
+On 5 May 2020, China successfully launched the maiden flight of Long March 5B, whose payload capability was greater than 22000 kg, allowing China to put a large space station module into low Earth orbit.
 The mission inaugurated the Third Step of CMS.

 The Third Step aims to complete the construction of China's space station Tiangong.
 It can be divided into two phases: